stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Current Focus

-Successfully completed the enhancement of `scripts/fetch_landmark_reports.py` to use the unified DbClient interface and implement comprehensive pagination and filtering capabilities.
+Successfully completed the enhancement and testing of `scripts/fetch_landmark_reports.py` to use the unified DbClient interface and implement comprehensive pagination and filtering capabilities.
+All 20 tests now pass.

 ## Recent Changes

-### fetch_landmark_reports.py Enhancement - Complete (2025-05-26)
+### fetch_landmark_reports.py Enhancement & Testing - Complete (2025-05-26)

-Successfully refactored and enhanced the landmark reports fetching script with comprehensive functionality:
+Successfully refactored and enhanced the landmark reports fetching script with comprehensive functionality and created a complete test suite:

 #### Key Improvements